Übersetzung durch Neil Mussett

 c) of imprisonment for the purposes of enforcement in accordance with section 97 of the Act on Regulatory Offences (Gesetz über Ordnungswidrigkeiten).

-(3) If the senior judicial officer considers measures to be required which he/she is not entitled to carry out in accordance with subs.
-2 Nos.
-1 and 2, he/she shall therefore submit the case to the judge for a ruling.
+(3) If the senior judicial officer considers measures to be required which he or she is not entitled to carry out in accordance with subsection (2) nos.
+1 and 2, he or she therefore submits the case to the judge for a ruling.

 Section 5